learning-zone/javascript-basics/README.md

 };

 const admin = Object.create(user);
-admin.name = "Disha Choudhry"; // Remember that "name" is a property set on "admin" but not on "user" object admin.printInfo(); // My name is Disha Choudhry
+admin.name = "Disha Choudhry"; // Here, "name" is a property set on "admin" but not on "user" object admin.printInfo(); // My name is Disha Choudhry
 ```